CrouchJumpInc/fangagement-public/README.md

 ### Reporting Issues

-If while using the app you notice any bugs or UI issues you can report them here on this Github repository by navigating to the Issues tab, and creating a new Issue.
+If while using the app you notice any bugs or UI issues you can report them here on this Github repository by navigating to the Issues tab, and creating a new issue.

+A reported issue should include as much information as you can provide in order for us to be able to reproduce it so that we can resolve it.
+If the issue is a graphical/UI issue then please make sure to provide a screenshot or recording of the problem.

+Before submitting an issue, please scan through the existing issues and make sure that the issue that you are reporting is not a duplicate, and if it is then click the details for that issue and add any additional information if you have any, or just leave a comment stating that you are also seeing this issue.